Recommended Health Podcasts

 4.)
 Eat the rainbow.
 The different colors in fruits and vegetables mean there are different nutrients present in the foods.
 By eating various colored foods, we decrease our chances of missing out on crucial nutrients our bodies need to function.

 5.)
 Don’t fear fat.
 There are things called essential fats; these are fats our bodies cannot produce that must be taken in by our nutrition plans.
 I would not recommend over consuming saturated fats, but I wouldn’t recommend out right avoiding saturated fats either.
-Healthy fats include whole foods like olive oil, nuts, fatty fish (salmon, sardines, anchovies), cheese (real cheese), whole eggs, coconuts, full-fat dairy (without added sugar), chia seeds, flax seeds, dark chocolate, and avocados.
+If your blood lipids (cholesterol, or LDL) are elevated it is recommended to keep saturated fat intake below 10% of total calories.
+Healthy fats include whole foods like olive oil, nuts, fatty fish (salmon, sardines, anchovies), cheese (real cheese), whole eggs, coconuts, full-fat dairy (without added sugar), ground chia seeds, ground flax seeds, dark chocolate, and avocados.
 Avoid using excess oils as this can add a significant amount of calories.
 My favorite oils to cook with are olive oil and ghee.
+Genetically we all can tolerate different levels of fat intake.
+Keep an eye on your Apo B, LDL, and total cholesterol levels if you are intentionally increasing your fat content in meals.

 Time Restricted Eating (TRE)

 It’s not magic, but is a great way to reduce daily calorie intake.
 Overconsumption of calories is a primary driver of disease.
-Fasting has been clinically proven to lower blood sugars, body fat, lower cholesterol and blood pressure, improve mood, improve willpower, and make us smarter!
+TRE may help to lower blood sugars, body fat, lower cholesterol and blood pressure, improve mood, improve willpower, and improve cognitive performance!
+However, not everyone should do fasting and this is something to work with your physician and nutrition expert to see if time restricted eating is right for you.

 What I recommend is shortening our eating window to between 8-12 hours a day.
 The 16/8 form of fasting is popular where you eat all your calories in an 8 hour time period per day and fast the other 16.
-I try to have my eating window during periods when the sun is up because our metabolism is better during daylight hours, but the best program is the program that you can do.
+I try to have my eating window earlier in the day (like 8 AM to 4 PM) , but the best program is the program that you can do.
 You may need to supplement electrolytes like LMNT while you do TRE.

 Adequate hydration is key to overall health.
 Dehydration is associated with impaired kidney function, metabolism, cognition (in fact its the same as being legally drunk), heart function, hormone function and more.
 70% of people are dehydrated every single day.
 It takes a loss of 2-3% of the total amount of water in our bodies for us to feel thirsty.
 This means by the time you feel thirsty, you are already dehydrated.
 Drink water throughout the day.
 Your urine should be light yellow.
 Your kidneys are excellent at helping to maintain water concentrations and light yellow urine is a great indicator of adequate hydration.
 In general half to 2/3 of your body weight per day in fluid ounces is the goal for adequate hydration.
 Replacing electrolytes lost during sweating or fasting is important as well.
 My favorite electrolyte brand is LMNT as mentioned above.